anoma/nspec/docs/templates/engine-template-example.md

 ### Bidder

-The bidder will send bids and wait for announcment of the winner.
+The bidder will send bids and wait for announcement of the winner.

 ## Guarded Actions